scsm-ua/kirtan-guide-en/songs/jaya-jaya-gurudever-arati-ujjvala.md

     chintyāchintya veda-jñāne tumi ādhikārī sakala saṁśaya chettvā susiddhāntadhārī

-You have mastery over the knowledge of the Ve- das, both conceivable and inconceivable.
+You have mastery over the knowledge of the Vedas, both conceivable and inconceivable.
 You are the treasurer of bona fide conclusions, which can destroy all doubt.

 #### 10